daigofuji/jekyll-foundation-6-starter/README.md

 Github's doc on [how to use Jekyll on Github Pages](https://help.github.com/articles/using-jekyll-with-pages) is also helpful.

-* You may have to run `brew install ruby` and `sudo gem install bundler` then `sudo bundle install` once.
+* You may have to run `brew install ruby` and `sudo gem install bundler` then `bundle install` once.
 [Mac OS X 10.11 nokogiri trouble](http://stackoverflow.com/questions/23668684/failed-to-build-gem-native-extension-when-i-run-bundle-install)